Double Standard Abuse Female On Male / Advertising

 Apparently it's okay to teach little girls that tying up boys is okay as long as you get to take their delicious sandwiches made with Hillshire Farms ham!

 The original version of a 1990s Canadian TV car commercial had a man, walking down the street with his girlfriend or wife, steal a glance at a car another woman was driving.
 His partner, assuming he was staring at the woman, smacked him in the side.
-That ad, as reported widely in the press, received so many complaints of the "Would you have thought it funny if the genders had been reversed?" variety that the ad agency quickly withdrew it and shot a second version where she mimes shouting at him instead.
+That ad, as reported widely in the press, received so many complaints of the "Would you have thought it funny if the genders had been reversed?" variety that the ad agency quickly withdrew it and shot a second version where she mimes shouting at him instead, which is less extreme, but still fits the Double Standard.

 There was a PSA about fitness.
 It started with a young boy running away from three girls, apparently he wasn't fit enough and he started slowing down, the girls caught up to him and started kissing him, a thing that the boy clearly didn't want.

 Eaton's department stores in the 1990s advertised their new "female focus" with a commercial in which a wife kept her husband chained to the kitchen sink.
-The ad was deemed so offensively misandrist that it was pulled less than a month after its release - a real life subversion.
+The ad was deemed so offensively misandrist that it was pulled less than a month after its release.

 Used in this superbowl ad for Pepsi Max, in which a wife physically abuses her husband for various transgressions including ordering french fries instead of a fruit cup and smiling at a pretty girl.
 Given the ending (where the husband hustles the wife away from the scene in a panic after she accidentally knocks another woman unconscious), the message of the commercial seems to be "Its okay for women to beat the crap out of men, but horribly wrong if she harms another woman".
 The fact that the couple is black led to charges of portraying a stereotypical Angry Black Woman as well.